Contributions to IRAs

 Withdrawal restrictions

-Although there are some exceptions, you're generally restricted from taking money out of an IRA until age 59½.
-See note 1 If you take it sooner, you'll pay a penalty for early withdrawal.
-Roth IRA contributions can always be accessed since that money has already been taxed.
-However, a penalty can apply on the earnings if the Roth IRA is less than five years old and you're not yet 59½.
+However, Roth IRA contributions can always be accessed since that money has already been taxed.
+But an additional tax or “penalty” can apply to the earnings if the Roth IRA is less than five years old and you're not yet 59½.

 Early distribution exceptions apply for people who become permanently disabled, first-time home buyers, and military reservists called to active duty, among others.
 If you need your IRA money early, first check to see if any exceptions apply.